 Bright and sunny?
 Dark and overcast?
 Mostly clear with intermittent clouds?

 We don’t choose our experience.
 The weather is what it is.
-And five minutes from now, it could be different (especially if you live in Scotland!)
+And five minutes from now, it could be different (especially if you live in Scotland, as I do!)

 Here’s the realisation that transformed my life some years back:

-Your experience of peace has little to do with the inner weather and everything to do with how you react to it.
+Your experience of peace has little to do with the inner weather itself and everything to do with your reaction towards it.

 If it’s raining outside, you have two choices.
 You can complain about it or accept it.

-Saying yes to the rain gives you peace.
+Saying yes to the rain leads to peace.
 Saying no creates inner disturbance.
 Neither changes the conditions.